m4rkh4ck/pthelp/README.md

 # pthelp
-It's intended to be a suite of useful tools for penetration testing
+It's intended to be a suite of useful tools for penetration testing.